|

 Q5.
 Why can't I always select samplerate in the Crosstalk cancelling dialog (full versions)?

 If Normal operation is selected then the samplerate is determined by the SIM-files to be filtered.
-It is only when Create X-talk filter only is selected that the samplerate can be set (should then correspond to the binaural WAV-files to be filtered, typically 44100 Hz).
+It is only when Create X-talk filter only is selected that the samplerate can be set (should then correspond to the binaural WAV-files to be filtered, 44100 or 48000 Hz).

 Q6.
 How can I do e.g. an STI color map over standing listeners like in a train station?